Genspect: Booklets

+Positions

+PinkNews describes Genspect as "gender critical".
+While Genspect positions itself as a "moderate, evidence-based coalition of concerned parents and clinicians", leaked chat logs from a community Discord server operated by Genspect revealed members openly using far-right language such as calling trans people "groomers", "pedophiles" and "a cult" and promoting conspiracy theories such as claiming that being transgender is caused by using social media, watching porn, watching anime and participating in cosplay as well as voicing support for Jennifer Bilek, an influential anti-trans activist in the U.K. who believes Jewish billionaires are funding trans-affirming surgery worldwide as part of a "transhumanist project to abandon the body entirely".
+Members were also caught comparing gender-affirming care to lobotomies and opioids as well as saying that the transgender movement is operated by "autogynephilic and pedophilic men" who are taking advantage of "changes in society that suit the pursuit of their fetishes".

+In 2025, Genspect "strongly urge[d] the recognition of transgender identification as a pathological condition characterized by an Extreme Overvalued Belief", borrowing language used to describe causes of terrorism.

 Affiliations

-Genspect is closely affiliated with the Society for Evidence-Based Gender Medicine (SEGM): Julia Mason, Marcus Evans, Roberto D’Angelo, Sasha Ayad, Stella O'Malley, Lisa Marchiano, and Avi Ring are advisors for SEGM and are on Genspect's team or advisors.
+Genspect is closely affiliated with the Society for Evidence-Based Gender Medicine (SEGM): Julia Mason, Marcus Evans, Roberto D'Angelo, Sasha Ayad, Stella O'Malley, Lisa Marchiano, and Avi Ring are advisors for SEGM and are on Genspect's team or advisors.
 Trans Safety Network described SEGM as "an anti-trans psychiatric and sociological think tank" and fringe group and reported that most of SEGM's funding came in donations greater than $10,000.

 In response to attempts by legislators in Alabama and Texas to ban gender affirming care for minors a report was written by a law professor and six physicians and psychologists who work with trans children and teenagers.
 These researchers noted that SEGM, which was cited by Texas Attorney General Ken Paxton, is "biased" and "not a recognized scientific association".
 The report also stated "The core members of SEGM frequently serve together on the boards of other organizations that oppose gender-affirming treatment and, like SEGM, feature biased and unscientific content.
 These include Genspect, Gender Identity Challenge (GENID), Gender Health Query, Rethink Identity Medicine Ethics, Sex Matters, Gender Exploratory Therapy Team, Gender Dysphoria Working Group, and the Institute for Comprehensive Gender Dysphoria Research."
 Lisa Littman, who created the rapid-onset gender dysphoria hypothesis, is an advisor to Genspect and president of the Institute for Comprehensive Gender Dysphoria Research, which includes other members of Genspect including Stella O'Malley.

 Genspect has worked with right-wing anti-LGBT groups such as the Alliance Defending Freedom, which is classified by the SPLC as a hate group, and "stands in full solidarity" with Our Duty, a proponent of anti-trans conversion therapy which has called for an "immediate moratorium" on anyone under 25 transitioning as well as public funding for transition at any age, and recommended "swift desistance from transgender ideation" as the "stated goal of any treatment regime" for transgender youth.